Madygnomo/ComfyUI-Gemini-API/README_EN.md

 **Use Cases:**
 - Creating unique concept art
 - Generating images from text descriptions
-- Creating style-consistent new images using reference images
+- Creating style-consistent new images using one or multiple reference images
 - Image editing based on existing images

+**Multi-Image Feature:**
+- The node now supports inputting multiple reference images simultaneously
+- Multiple images will be sent together to the Gemini API as style reference
+- The system automatically adjusts the prompt to inform the model about multiple reference images
+- This feature is ideal for mixing multiple styles or providing more reference information

 ## Getting API Key